top of page

 What is a dental implant?

 A dental implant is a way of replacing a tooth that has been removed.
 The dental implant is a titanium screw that integrates into the jaw and a tooth is fixed onto it.
-It is a fixed option that has no negative impacts on the other teeth.
+It is a fixed option that has no negative impact on the other teeth.
 It looks and feels like a natural tooth.

 How is a dental implant placed?